Scott Neave, Jeremy Speck and kids at Splashdown Beach waterpark on the Bob the Builder ride.

 Who wants to plunk into the water using the stairs, especially when you could glide gracefully into the water with a beach entry?
 Beach entries are also a great swimming pool safety feature for families with small children.

-A beach entry is exactly what it sounds like: a precision-graded deck that eases into a ramp or smoother steps that make it easier to wade into the pool instead of jumping in all at once.
+The beach entry is exactly what it sounds like: a precision-graded deck that eases into a ramp or smoother steps that make it easier to wade into the pool instead of jumping in all at once.

 Whether you want to add real sand or blend your beach entry with the rest of your swimming pool’s surface, you can design it to fit your needs.
+Similar to a beach entry pool, a wading pool area is the perfect add-on for splashing and water play that even the youngest ones in the family can enjoy.

-And, of course, every water park has a little oasis for “adult swim.”
+And, of course, every kiddie water park has a little oasis for “adult swim.”
 How about a sun shelf for cooling down?
 Or if you’re really dreaming big even a swim-up self-serve bar for enjoying some grown-up libations while the kids frolic?

 Hey, the kids can’t have all the fun.